(Top)

 • For those who look busy, some truly are busy and some are trying to avoid you; don’t waste your energy!

-2. Be confident, but non-threatening
+2. Be confident, friendly, and non-threatening

 3. Look directly at someone, ask them if they want a flyer or if you can give them one, and hold the flyer out toward them